Understanding the Issues, Their Causes and Solutions in Microservices Systems: An Empirical Study: Discussion and Needs for Future Research

 \item \textit{What are the most and least common causes of a specific category of issues}?
 The mapping of the causes suggests that General Programming Errors, Invalid Configuration and Communication Problems along with Legacy Versions, Compatibility and Dependency Problem are the most common causes of the issues.
 Similarly, Fragile Code represents the least common cause for issues in microservices systems.

-\item \textit{What are the most and least recurring solutions to fix a specific category of issues}?
-Fixing Artifacts, Add Artifacts, and Modify Artifacts represent the most recurring solutions to address microservices issues, whereas importing/Export Artifacts, Upgrade Tools and Platforms, and Manage Configuration and Execution categories represent the least recurring solutions to address microservices issues. \end{itemize}
+A key interpretive insight from the cause distribution is that the most common causes are not narrowly tied to one development phase; instead, they represent recurring breakdowns in integration and evolution across services.
+General Programming Errors frequently occur because microservices multiply implementation points and boundary conditions, so local coding problems more often surface as system-level symptoms.
+Invalid Configuration and Communication Problems recur because microservices externalize behavior into configuration and networked interactions, where inconsistencies across services and environments can trigger runtime and CI/CD failures.
+Legacy Versions, Compatibility and Dependency Problem is common because microservices systems rely heavily on libraries, container images, and platform/tool versions that evolve asynchronously across services.
+Taken together, these dominant cause categories recur across multiple issue categories in Figure~\ref{fig:mapping}, which helps explain why Technical Debt, CI/CD, build, and service execution and communicating issues remain prominent in OSS issue discussions.